Jewish prayer: Mussaf

 The Musaf service starts with the silent recitation of the Amidah.
-The middle blessing includes the Tikanta Shabbat reading on the holiness of Shabbat (in Yemenita communities, as well as some Sephardic communities Le-Mosheh Tsivita is recited instead of Tikanta Shabbat), and then by a reading from the biblical Book of Numbers about the sacrifices that used to be performed in the Temple in Jerusalem.
+The middle blessing includes the Tikanta Shabbat reading on the holiness of Shabbat (in Yemenite communities, as well as some Sephardic communities Le-Mosheh Tsivita is recited instead of Tikanta Shabbat), and then by a reading from the biblical Book of Numbers about the sacrifices that used to be performed in the Temple in Jerusalem.
 Next comes Yismechu, "They shall rejoice in Your sovereignty", and Eloheynu, "Our God and God of our Ancestors, may you be pleased with our rest" (which is recited during all Amidahs of the Sabbath).
 After the silent prayer, the leader repeats the prayer, adding an expanded version of Kedushah.
 In some Sephardic and Yemenite communities, rather than the silent prayer and repetition, the leader recited his own prayer aloud and the congregation prays along with him.

 After the Amidah comes the full Kaddish, followed by Ein keloheinu.
 In Orthodox Judaism this is followed by a reading from the Talmud on the incense offering called Pittum Haketoreth and daily psalms that used to be recited in the Temple in Jerusalem.
 These readings are usually omitted by Conservative Jews, and are always omitted by Reform Jews.

 The Musaf service culminates with the Rabbi's Kaddish (in the Western Ashkenazic rite, the Mourners Kaddish is recited instead), the Aleinu, followed in many communities by the Mourner's Kaddish.
 Some synagogues conclude with the reading of Shir Hayichud, Anim Zemirot (sometimes followed by a Mourner's Kaddish), the Psalm of the Day (sometimes followed by a Mourner's Kaddish) - in some communities, these are recited before the Torah reading or at the beginning of services instead.
 Many communities conclude with either Adon Olam or Yigdal.